Raunaq98/Time-Series-STATISTICS/README.md

                       both observations are correlated to to observations at other time spots.
                       Example : today's stock price is correlated to yeterday's and yesterday's is correlated to the day before yesterday's.
-PACF of yesterday is the real correlation between today and yesterday after taking out the influence of day before yesterday's.
+PACF of today and yesterday is the real correlation between today and yesterday after taking out the influence of day before yesterday's.

+            Durbin-Watson Test